Nuclear energy in Slovenia

-As a modern European nation, nuclear energy is used in Slovenia for many peaceful civilian purposes including electricity production, medicine, and research.
+Nuclear energy is used in Slovenia for a number of civilian purposes including electricity production, medicine, and research.

 Nuclear energy regulation

 As stated in the Slovenian 8th National Report as Referred in Article 5 of the Convention on Nuclear Safety, “[t]he most prominent piece of legislation is the Act on Protection against Ionising Radiation and Nuclear Safety – ZVISJV 1 (Official Gazette of the Republic of Slovenia, No. 76/17 and 26/19; hereinafter referred to as “the 2017 Act”), which entered into force in January 2018.
 The previous Act was adopted in 2002 and subsequently revised four times.
-It has to be noted that after the adoption of the 2017 Act substantial work was devoted to updating the whole set of secondary legislation (the so-called Rules), which is practically finished, as of May 2019.”
+After the adoption of the 2017 Act substantial work was devoted to updating the whole set of secondary legislation (the so-called Rules), which is practically finished, as of May 2019.”

 The Slovenian nuclear regulator is the Slovenian Nuclear Safety Administration (SNSA).
 SNSA is located in a modern office park on the northern edge of the Slovenian capital of Ljubljana at Litostrojska 54, 1000 Ljubljana.
 As of 2019, the SNSA is part of the Ministry of the Environment and Spatial Planning.